BitByte-TPC/first-bit/README.md

 <img align="right" width="450" src="assets/git-status2.png" alt="git status" />

-Execute `git status` again to check that your changes are in staging area and thus, ready to be committed.
+Execute `git status` again to check that your changes are in the staging area and thus, ready to be committed.

 Now commit those changes using the `git commit` command:
 ```